bizip/book-store/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians
+# Book strore

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: Make simple calculations.
-Read a random math-related
+> It is called bookstore and it is going to display a lisk of books from store and a user will be able to add new book and even choose its corresponding category.
+Build with (React/Redux)

 ## Built With